stvim/Codingame-in-swift/README.md

 ## Usage

+### New target creation (for a new puzzle or challenge)

+Create a new target as a **CommandLine Tool** if you must use the interactive mode (see below).
+Follow the HowTo documentation in the CodingameTemplate group to get a working new environment for your target.

+### New file creation (for an exercice or a specific solution)

 **Import the Framework**: Include the `CodingameCommon` target in any Codingame puzzle target.
+Actually, the easiest way is to copy and paste all the HEADER block from the CodingameTemplate/Exercice1 file (see above).

 **Use Input Files Data (scenarios) or Interactive mode to test your code**:
 - You can specify input files to simulate various test cases instead of manual input, enhancing the ability to test and debug complex problems, and run many tests at once.
 - Or the framework provides utilities to run your solution interactively from the command line, mimicking the Codingame environment for on-the-fly testing/debugging.